« Squaw Peak Ride | Main | Google Web Toolkit »

 As a frequent user of both virtualization packages, I really enjoyed this review since it gave me an excuse to dig deep on some things and to talk to the product managers for both.

-One thing is clear: there’s some stiff competition between Parallels and VMWare and the users are the winners.
+One thing is clear: there's some stiff competition between Parallels and VMWare and the users are the winners.
 These are both great products that perform well.
-VMWare has a performance advantage—especially when you need multi-core performance.
-Parallels, I think, has a slight advantage in usability and a pretty big advantage—for now—in the way snapshots work.
+VMWare has a performance advantage--especially when you need multi-core performance.
+Parallels, I think, has a slight advantage in usability and a pretty big advantage--for now--in the way snapshots work.

 Read the review for details, but here’s the bottom line: